-In order to improve the accuracy of Indoor Mapping in these and other scenarios, Focal Point Positioning and others, take an approach of 'sensor fusion' by intelligently combining the wealth of data being tracked by the myriad of sensors now commonplace within the technology we use, carry, and wear.
-This means that instead of using simply radio and light based systems as described they can also leverage data from sources such as the barometer, microphone, and inertial sensors resulting in a more ubiquitous outdoor and indoor relationship and therefore richer context.
+In order to improve the accuracy of Indoor Mapping Software in these and other scenarios Focal Point Positioning and others take an approach of 'sensor fusion' by intelligently combining the wealth of data being tracked by the myriad of sensors now commonplace within the technology we use carry and wear.
+This means that instead of using simply radio and light based systems as described they can also leverage data from sources such as the barometer microphone and inertial sensors resulting in a more ubiquitous outdoor and indoor relationship and therefore richer context.

 The blue line is able to fill in gaps where the smartphone went through areas with no WiFi with much richer detail as to how this individual moved through the center.
 For example for this example of a shopping center in Cambridge we are able to pick out a loop where a visit to the Tesla store was made as well as the route within the nearby Apple store.